bduggan/raku-jupyter-kernel/README.md

    the output in `\begin{equation}` and `\end{equation}`.
 (Or replace "`equation`" with another string to use something else.)

-  * `#% html > latex`: The above two can be combined to render, for instance, the output cell as HTML, but stdout as LaTeX.
+  * `#% html > latex`: The above can be combined to render, for instance, the output cell as HTML, but stdout as LaTeX.
+The word before the `>` indicates the type of the output cell.
+The word after the `>` indictes the type of stdout.

   * `%% bash`: Interpret the cell as bash.  stdout becomes the contents of the next cell.
 Behaves like Raku's built-in `shell`.